aggressor-FZX/imdb_database_AI_ML/README.md

 - The code expects the dataset to have a `ProductionCompanies` column formatted as comma-separated strings
 - Adjust file paths and column names as necessary for your dataset
 - GPU will be used if available; otherwise CPU fallback occurs automatically
-- Permutation importance uses 2 repeats per feature by default for robustness
+- Permutation importance uses 2 repeats per feature by default more is better, but takes a long time.